 - Ecstasy is a common club drug that causes hallucinations.
 It is usually found as a powder or as a pressed pill.

 - Peyote is a spineless cactus that contains mescaline, a hallucinogen.
-It is usually smoked.
+It is typically eaten raw, dried, or brewed into a tea.

 - PCP (phencyclidine), sometimes called “angel dust,” is a hallucinogen notorious for causing violent behavior in some people who use it.
 It can be taken orally, injected, or snorted.